noaa-onms/cinms/modals/_captions.md

 ### Details

 This graph is a California coastwide comparison of total extractables (TE) from _Mytilus_ spp. tissue for heavy metals.
-Data is from NOAA’s Mussel Watch Program (monitored 1986-2010).
+Data is from NOAA's Mussel Watch Program (monitored 1986-2010).
 The horizontal lines of the red box illustrate the 25th, median, and 75th percentiles, while the top and bottom whiskers represent the 10th and 90th percentiles.
 Black dots are data points from collection sites and the green ellipsoids represent mean concentration values for metals from sites within CINMS (n = 3).
 There are multiple potential explanations for this finding, including limited spatial resolution, limited recent data, possible return to background levels consistent with the southern California mainland after remediation, or improved instrumentation and analytics that have been developed since data collection began.
 Due to this, more through research and data collection is required to confirm this trend.

 ## Figure App.E.11.6.